ralph-group/mucloud/README.md

 17. From EC2, choose Security Groups > Create Security Group
 18. Set the security group name to "mumax-ec2", and update `config.ini` (`SecurityGroups`) with this name
 19. Add a description
-20. Inbound tab > Add Rule > Type: SSH
+20. Inbound tab > Add Rule > "Type: SSH"

-For the best security, choose Source: My IP.
+For the best security, choose "Source: My IP".
 Note that if your IP changes, you will have to edit the security group again to update the IP.
-Alternatively Source: Anywhere can be used.
+Alternatively "Source: Anywhere" can be used.

 21. Create the security group